0xProject/0x-monorepo/contracts/staking/spec/spec.md

 2. We compute their rewards up to epoch `n-1` and move this value from the Staking Pool Reward Vault to the Eth Vault, where it can be withdrawn by the staker.
 3. Once epoch `n` has been finalized, the user is no longer delegated but can extract their reward for epoch `n` at a future epoch.

-The final equation for computing a delegator's reward during epoch `n`:
+The final equation for computing a member's reward during epoch `n`:

 <p align="center"><img src="https://github.com/0xProject/0x-monorepo/blob/stakingspec/contracts/staking/spec/reward_tracking/FinalRewardEqn.png" width="700" /></p>

 #### 9.2.2 Handling Epochs With No Rewards

-To compute a delegator's reward using this algorithm, we need to know the cumulative rewards at the entry and exit epoch of the delegator.
+To compute a member's reward using this algorithm, we need to know the cumulative rewards at the entry and exit epoch of the member.
 But, what happens if no reward was recorded during one of these epochs?

 In this case, there will be `nil` entry in `cumulativeRewardsByPool`.
 However, this isn't a problem.
 If a reward is earned in epoch *i* but not epoch *i + 1* then the cumulative rewards will not have changed.
 So in epoch *i + 1* we can simply use the entry for epoch *i*.